Technologicat/unpythonic/doc/macros.md

 Tests can optionally be grouped into testsets.
 Each `testset` tallies passed, failed and errored tests within it, and displays the totals when it exits.
 Testsets can be named and nested.

 It is useful to have at least one `testset` (e.g. the implicit top-level one established by `with session`), because the `testset` mechanism forms one half of the test framework.
-It is possible to use the test macros without a `testset`, but that is only recommended for the use case of building alternative test frameworks.
+It is possible to use the test macros without a `testset`, but that is only intended for building alternative test frameworks.

-(If you really want to experiment with that, read the docstring of `test`.
-Set up a condition handler to intercept test failures and errors.
-These will be signaled via `cerror`, using the conditions and restarts mechanism.
-Report the failure/error as desired, and invoke the `proceed` restart to let testing continue.
-See the implementation of `testset` for details.)

 Testsets also provide an option to locally install a `postproc` handler that gets a copy of each failure or error in that testset (and by default, any of its inner testsets), after the failure or error has been printed.
 In nested testsets, the dynamically innermost `postproc` wins.
 A failure is an instance of `unpythonic.test.fixtures.TestFailure`, an error is an instance of `unpythonic.test.fixtures.TestError`, and a warning is an instance of `unpythonic.test.fixtures.TestWarning`.
 All three inherit from `unpythonic.test.fixtures.TestingException`.
 Beside the human-readable message, these exception types contain attributes with programmatically inspectable information about what happened.